Mrs. Arras - Science

 - How can we use models to understand the day/night cycle, the reason for the seasons, and the lunar cycle?
 (Crosscutting Concept: Scale, Proportion and Quantity)

-January UPDATE: We finished our units about space, including our space research projects, and our skype discussion with an astropysicist.
-We are starting our genetics unit.
+FEBRUARY UPDATE: We are halfway through our genetics unit!
 In this unit, we will learn about Mendelian genetics, the use of Punnett's squares to predict traits in offspring, as well as the differences between sexual and asexual reproduction.
+We've been adding in some other more recent developments in the field of genetics as well, such as epigenetics and CRISPR.